 When environments are split into multiple infrastructure stacks, managing the configuration for all of the stacks in all of the environment can become messy.
-There are two common ways of arranging parameter files.
-One is to have all of the environment files for a given stack together with the stack code:
+There are two common ways of arranging parameter files in these cases.
+One is to put configuration files for all of the environments with the stack code:

-The other is to centralize the configuration for all of the stacks:
+The other is to centralize the configuration for all of the stacks in one place: